Mashed Sweet Potatoes

 Instructions

-- Place in a pot with enough water to cover the potatoes; boil for 20 minutes or until tender.
-Drain.
+• Place in the pot and boil for 20 minutes or until tender.
+Drain and transfer to a bowl.

 Nutrition